CSI HR: The Case of Faulty Breaks

 Residential care facilities operate with massive overhead costs.
 Facilities that provide care for low-functioning patients (such as those with Alzheimer’s or dementia) typically have the narrowest margins.
 This is true even though they can charge more for this type of care.
 Some industry insiders believe the line has been blurred between ‘assisted living’ and ‘acute care.’
 Because of the narrow margins, CFOs do all they can to optimize labor costs.
 These account for 50% or more of total operating expenses.

-We don’t know if Pleasant View management understood the laws that apply to employee breaks.
+We don’t know if Pleasant View management understood the laws that apply to employee meals and rest periods.
 We don’t know if they intentionally shorted compensation to the employees who worked through their breaks.
 The recordkeeping lapses may be due to an overworked HR manager with too much to do and not enough time to do it.
-Perhaps they were using spreadsheets for scheduling and paper time cards.
-This makes recordkeeping even more difficult.
+Perhaps they were using spreadsheets for scheduling and paper timecards.
+Manual, paper-based processes make recordkeeping even more difficult.

 We do know that a small increase in labor costs could tip the balance in whether a senior living facility has a profit or loss for the year.